operatorai/modelstore/README.md

 `modelstore` is a Python library that allows you to version, export, save and download machine learning models.

 The library's `ModelStore` will (a) version your models, (b) store them in a structured way, and (c) collect meta-data about the Python runtime that was used to train them.
+For more details, please refer to [the documentation](https://modelstore.readthedocs.io/en/latest/).

 This library has been developed using Python `3.6` and `3.7`.
 Please open an issue if you have any trouble!